kaushalsahu07/weather/README.md

 ## Features

 - **Live Weather Data**: Get up-to-date weather information for your current location or search for any city worldwide.
-- **5 Days Forecast**: You Can your city 5 days forecast
+- **5 Days Forecast**: You Can See your city 5 days forecast
-- **You Can See Many City On Explore Section**: You Can See Many Random City Weather On Explore Section
+- **Explore Section**: You Can See Many Random City Weather On Explore Section

 ## Getting Started